Citroen e-SpaceTourer electric minibus: prices, specs and details

 Charging is possible from a conventional three-pin socket, a home wallbox (7.4kW), a workplace wallbox (11kW) or a public rapid charger (up to 100kW).
 From the latter, an 80% top-up will take half an hour, rising to nearly five hours from the 11kW wallbox and seven-and-a-half hours from the 7.4kW wallbox.

 Charging can be managed remotely using the MyCitroen smartphone app, and Citroen has also partnered with PodPoint in the UK for the supply and installation of home or workplace wallboxes.
 Citroen customers benefit from an extended five-year warranty on these.
+In addition, Citroen has partnered with Polar to offer customers a free six-month subscription to the Polar Plus network of 5,000 public charging stations across the UK.

 Electric motor and performance